team-perfect-deliverables/charlie/README.md

 an instance of *Dealer* for the player.
 The player is bound to this *Dealer* until the player logs out.

-Charlie games are multi-player except real players do not play one another.
+Charlie games are multi-player.
+However, players do not play one another.
-Instead, depending on the configuration,
-*Dealer* may allocate bots that simulate real players.
+Instead, depending on the plugin configuration, *Dealer* may allocate at most bots that simulate real players.
-If no bots have been configured, the game is "heads up," that is, the player against *Dealer*.
+If no bots have been configured, the game is "heads up," that is, the player against Dealer.
+Yet Charlie supports multiple dealers concurrently which is the multi-player basis.

-The Dealer keeps a copy of the hands and implements the play rules, e.g., determining the sequence of players, executing play requests, deciding wins, losses, etc.
+The Dealer keeps a copy of player hands and implements the play rules, e.g., determining the sequence of players, executing play requests, deciding wins, losses, etc.
 The Dealer broadcasts the game state to all players.
 For instance, when the Dealer